 Cats like to investigate everything, especially if movement catches their eye or they experience new sounds or smells.
 Sometimes, this curiosity can get them in trouble, and this can be the case with scented candles.
 Scented candles pose an obvious burning risk for cats if they get too close.
 It could cause the burning of hair, whiskers, or other parts of the cat, even if the candle was extinguished.

 Some candles may also contain certain ingredients and substances that can be harmful to your cat.
 Besides the risk of burning accidents, scented candles could cause and exacerbate respiratory issues in your cat.
-Scented candles are especially contraindicated in cats that suffer from asthma.
+Scented candles are especially harmful to cats that suffer from asthma.

 If your cat does get burned, you should flush the burn with cool water for 20 minutes and then pat dry with a towel before applying aloe vera gel.
 If the burns are second-degree or worse, you will need to get immediate veterinary care.
 Apply a damp cloth and take your cat to the vet.